 Parameter Description UTC offset settings Move the switch to the right to set the UTC (Coordinated Universal Time) offset for the router clock manually.
 In the UTC offset field displayed, specify the required offset time (in minutes).
 Configure daylight saving time manually Move the switch to the right to configure settings for daylight saving time for the router clock manually.
 In the Daylight Saving Time section displayed, specify the required offset time for daylight saving time (in minutes), and specify the needed values in the Beginning of daylight saving time and End of daylight saving time sections.
 Get NTP server addresses using DHCP Move the switch to the right if NTP servers addresses are provided by your ISP.
-Obtained addresses will be displayed in the NTP Servers section.
 Contact your ISP to clarify if this setting needs to be enabled.
-If the switch is moved to the right, settings of the NTP Servers section are unavailable.
+If the switch is moved to the right, the NTP Servers section is not displayed.
 Run as a server for the local network Move the switch to the right to allow connected devices to use the IP address of the router in the local subnet as a time server.
-7 Fime interval between NTP requests After synchronization with NTP server From the drop-down list, select a time period (in seconds) after which a request to update the system time will be sent to the NTP server or leave the Auto value.
+Time interval between NTP requests After synchronization with NTP server From the drop-down list, select a time period (in seconds) after which a request to update the system time will be sent to the NTP server or leave the Auto value.
 For unsynchronized NTP client A time period (in seconds) after which a request to synchronize the system time will be sent to the NTP server.
-Select the needed value from the drop-down list. • Auto : The time period is defined automatically.
+Select the needed value from the drop-down list. • Auto: The time period is defined automatically.
 Manual: The time period is defined in accordance with the value specified in the Interval value field.
 Interval value Specify the time period (in seconds).
 The minimum acceptable value is 3.